prshntsuyl/prep/topics/operating-systems.md

 ## Sockets

-- A socket is one endpoint of a two-way communication link between two programs running on the network.
-They exist on the transport layer
+- A socket is one endpoint of a two-way communication link between two programs running on the network, existing on the transport layer.
 - You can send and receive things on a socket, you can bind and listen to a socket.
 - A socket is specific to a protocol, machine, and port, and is addressed as such in the header of a packet.
 - Sockets types: